How to use mutual action plans for sales success

 Implementing a mutual action plan doesn’t come without its challenges.
 That’s no surprise because this requires people from two different organizations to come together and implement a common project.
 That level of coordination takes work, but being aware of these obstacles is the first step to overcoming them.

 Sometimes, plans fail because they are overly sales-driven, and buyers are not as committed to it as they should be.
-It’s also likely that your main counterpart from the buyer side is enthusiastic about the project, but the rest of the team is not.
+Its also likely that your main counterpart from the buyer side is enthusiastic about the project, but the rest of the team is not.

-A key part of overcoming this challenge is to ensure that the right stakeholders and decision makers are in the mix on the client side, rather than placing the onus of the plan’s success on just one person.
+A key part of overcoming this challenge is to ensure that the right stakeholders and decision makers are in the mix on the client side, rather than placing the onus of the plans success on just one person.
 To achieve this, widen your engagement by interacting with multiple stakeholders as you draft the plan.

-Staying True to the Timeline
+Staying true to the timeline

 A MAP may diverge from the originally planned timeline and cause frustrating delays for sales reps.
 Your customer may not share the same sense of urgency as you.
 This is common as a customer juggling multiple projects may end up deprioritizing your project or not losing the laser-focus they had at the beginning of the process.

 The solution to this problem lies in the way you position the problem statement.
-Rather than pitching it as the delay impacting deal closure timeline, highlight the impact of slipped date through its effect on the client’s ROI and business objectives.
+Rather than pitching it as the delay impacting deal closure timeline, highlight the impact of slipped date through its effect on the clients ROI and business objectives.
 Missing milestones at any point in the process will push out their ultimate goal.

 MAP implementation is a data-intensive process.
 You need to record dependencies, milestones, status updates, communication logs, and more.
 There are many moving parts, and the timelines and even the deliverables could go through multiple revisions that require tracking.